 Scotland should be a place where everyone has access to excellent cycling and walking paths.
 Travelling by walking and cycling means reduced pollution and carbon emissions, and brings benefits for our physical and mental health.
+The increase in cycling we witnessed during the Covid-19 restrictions must be maintained, by investing in infrastructure.

 We are members of We Walk, We Cycle, We Vote, a diverse umbrella organisation made up of health and environmental organisations working together on active travel.
 Find out more about We Walk, We Cycle, We Vote